SergeiVorobev/recipe-app-api/README.md

 # recipe-app-api
-The application is created in order to pass Django Rest framework Udemy course
+The application is constructed utilizing a REST API architecture implemented with Python, Django REST Framework, and Docker.
+The development process follows Test Driven Development (TDD) principles.